EmployersIndividuals

 In its current form, the Apprenticeship Levy is a tax on UK employers, with funds exclusively earmarked for apprenticeships training.
 Labour’s goal is to broaden its use – creating more opportunities for adults in the UK to gain new skills.

-There’s still a lot we don’t know about the Growth and Skills Levy and this will likely be the case until the new Government publishes more details.
+There’s still a lot we don’t know about the Growth and Skills Levy.
 But, to help employers unpack what a reformed Levy could mean for their business, here’s what we know so far:

 What we know about the Growth and Skills Levy